 Main statistical findings

-In absolute terms – see Table 1 – total freshwater resources were broadly similar in Germany, France, Sweden, the United Kingdom and Italy, as each of these Member States reported a long-term average of annual freshwater resources of between 188 000 million m³ and 164 300 million m³.
-When expressed in relation to population size – see Figure 1 – Finland and Sweden recorded the highest freshwater annual resources per inhabitant (around 20 000 m³ or more).
-By contrast, relatively low levels per inhabitant (below 3 000 m³) were recorded in the six largest Member States (France, Italy, the United Kingdom, Spain, Germany and Poland), as well as in Romania, Belgium and the Czech Republic, with the lowest levels in Cyprus (410 m³ per inhabitant) and Malta (190 m³ per inhabitant).
+In absolute terms — see Table 1 — total freshwater resources were broadly similar in Germany, France, Sweden, the United Kingdom and Italy, as each of these Member States reported a long-term average of annual freshwater resources of between 188 000 million m³ and 164 300 million m³.
+When expressed in relation to population size — see Figure 1 — Finland and Sweden recorded the highest freshwater annual resources per inhabitant (around 20 000 m³ or more).
+By contrast, relatively low levels per inhabitant (below 3 000 m³) were recorded in the six largest Member States (Italy, France, the United Kingdom, Spain, Germany and Poland), as well as in Romania, Belgium and the Czech Republic, with the lowest levels in Cyprus (405 m³ per inhabitant) and Malta (188 m³ per inhabitant).

 Germany, France (both 2007 data) and Spain (2008) recorded the highest amounts of groundwater extracted, each with 5 700 million m³ or more.
 Looking at the development of groundwater abstraction during the ten-year period between 1999 and 2009 (see Table 2 for footnotes concerning the availability of data for each country), the volume of groundwater extracted generally fell, although Malta (with an increase of 63 %) was a notable exception, as were Slovenia and Spain (increases of 20 % or more) and, to a lesser extent, Estonia, Greece and Belgium.
 Among the non-member countries presented in Table 2, the former Yugoslav Republic of Macedonia (200 %) and Serbia (294 %) both recorded very large increases in groundwater abstraction, while a more modest increase (27 %) was recorded for Turkey.

-As for groundwater abstraction, Spain, Germany and France headed the ranking of Member States in relation to surface water abstraction, with more than 25 000 million m³ in 2007 or 2008.
-Fewer Member States recorded an increase in surface water abstraction levels than did for groundwater, with 11 % increases for the Czech Republic and Sweden and a 21 % increase for the Netherlands; the former Yugoslav Republic of Macedonia (39 %) and Serbia (27 %) also recorded increases for surface water abstraction alongside their considerable increases noted for groundwater abstraction.
+As for groundwater abstraction, Spain, Germany and France headed the ranking of EU Member States in relation to surface water abstraction, with more than 25 000 million m³ in 2007 or 2008.
+Fewer Member States recorded an increase in surface water abstraction levels than for groundwater, with 11 % increases for the Czech Republic and Sweden and a 21 % increase for the Netherlands; Serbia (27 %) and the former Yugoslav Republic of Macedonia (39 %) also recorded increases for surface water abstraction alongside their considerable increases noted for groundwater abstraction.
 The largest decreases in the volume of surface water abstraction were recorded in Slovakia (-60 %), Lithuania (-50 %), Denmark (-44 %) and Latvia (-40 %).

 Public water supply

 While the share of the public water supply sector in total water abstraction depends on the economic structure of a given country and can be relatively small, it is nevertheless often the focus of public interest, as it comprises the water volumes that are directly used by the population.
-Most EU Member States had annual rates of freshwater abstraction of between 50 m³ and 100 m³ per inhabitant – see Figure 2.
-The extremes of freshwater abstraction reflect specific conditions: for example, in Ireland (141 m³ per inhabitant) the use of water from the public supply is still free of charge; while in Bulgaria (129 m³ per inhabitant) there are particularly high losses from the public network.
-Abstraction rates were also rather high in some non-member countries, notably Norway, the former Yugoslav Republic of Macedonia and Croatia.
+Most EU Member States had annual rates of freshwater abstraction of between 50 m³ and 100 m³ per inhabitant — see Figure 2.
+The extremes of freshwater abstraction reflect specific conditions: for example, in Ireland (141 m³ per inhabitant) the use of water from the public supply has traditionally been free of charge, although a programme to introduce water metering and charging started in 2012 and charging is expected to start at the end of 2014; in Bulgaria (129 m³ per inhabitant) there are particularly high losses from the public network.
+Abstraction rates were also rather high in some non-member countries, notably Norway and the former Yugoslav Republic of Macedonia.
 At the other end of the scale, Estonia and Lithuania reported low abstraction rates, in part resulting from below-average connection rates to the public supply, while Malta and Cyprus have partially replaced groundwater by desalinated seawater.

-The proportion of the population connected to urban wastewater treatment covers those households that are connected to any kind of sewage treatment – see Table 3.
-This share was above 80 % in approximately half of the EU Member States for which data are available (mixed reference years), rising to 99 % in the Netherlands, 97 % in England and Wales, and 95 % in Germany and Luxembourg, while Switzerland (97 %) also recorded a high connection rate.
-At the other end of the range, less than one in two households were connected to urban wastewater treatment in Malta, Bulgaria, Cyprus and Romania as well as in Croatia and the former Yugoslav Republic of Macedonia; new treatment plants are under construction in Malta and it is expected that this will result in high connection rates soon.
+The proportion of the population connected to urban wastewater treatment covers those households that are connected to any kind of sewage treatment — see Table 3.
+This share was 70 % or higher in three fifths of the EU Member States for which data are available (mixed reference years), rising to 99 % in the Netherlands, 97 % in England and Wales, and 95 % in Germany and Luxembourg, while Switzerland (97 %) also recorded a high connection rate.
+At the other end of the range, less than one in two households were connected to urban wastewater treatment in Malta, Bulgaria, Cyprus, Croatia and Romania as well as in the former Yugoslav Republic of Macedonia; new treatment plants are under construction in Malta and it is expected that this will result in high connection rates.